arun143143/Eye-Blink-Detection/readme.txt

-Create a new text file:

-Open a text editor (like Notepad, Visual Studio Code, or any other you prefer) and paste the code below:

 # Eye Blink Detection and Home Automation

 This project involves detecting eye blinks in a video stream using dlib and OpenCV.
 It also integrates with home automation using voice commands.